Have you ever looked at your blog’s analytics and wondered when the hordes of visitors are going to start showing up?

 One important caveat: don’t mention influencers for the sake of it, only mention them if it will add value to your post and help your readers.

-Usually when you say cool stuff about people and highlights their expert status, they’ll share it with their audience.
+People love to share stuff that makes them look good.
+So when you say cool stuff about them in a post, chances are they’ll share it with their audience.
 Not always, but sometimes.

-How you let them know is up to you, I’ve found Twitter, Google+ and email to work well.
+How you let them know is up to you, I’ve found Twitter and email to work well.

 The important thing is to just let people know you’ve mentioned them, don’t keep asking them to share your content.